RouterRoidz/WiiU-SWKBD-scripts/README.md

 **INSTALLING RO'S CUSTOM KEYBOARD WITHOUT COLDBOOT CFW WILL BRICK YOUR CONSOLE!**

 #
-### Loadiine.ovh is down.
-If you want to use these scripts on Friends List, Miiverse or Mii Maker, use this site on your Wii U - https://55xhax.ml/

 # Description
 My pyGecko scripts made for interfacing with the Wii U's Software Keyboard (SWKBD), because nobody else did it yet, despite the Wii U being hackable for years.